The School Policy is that all children should wear school uniform.

 Our policy for children’s school uniform is based on the belief that a school uniform:

 The uniform consists of:

 We recommend that hair should be neat and tidy and worn with no extremes of style or colour.
-Any style or colour deemed inappropriate by the school will first result in a discussion with HT who will attempt to find reconciliation, but whose word is final subject to appeal processes.

 Long hair should be tied back during Physical Education lessons and swimming for safety.

 The wearing of school uniform is not an option but an obligation.
 It is expected that parents and children will honour this agreement and make every effort to uphold the desired standard of dress.

 Role of the Head teacher and Governing Body

 Any parent experiencing problems in purchasing articles of uniform should initially contact the Office or arrange to meet with the Head teacher.